jtrauer/epi_model_r/README.md

-# SUMMER (Python) Handbook
+# SUMMER Handbook
-Scalable, Universal Mathematical Modelling in R.
+Scalable, Universal Mathematical Modelling in R (and now Python!)

-This repository is a Python-coded version of the jtrauer/summer repository, coded in R.

 We encourage wide use of this repository with acknowledgement, although this user guide remains incomplete and it is anticipated that the code base will be developed by our team with time.